monofrei/cafetownsend-atf/README.md

 ### Execute using an IDE
 Import the project as a maven projct into any IDE of choice.
 Run the class `class org.cafetownsend.atf.test.RunCukeTest`.
 No additional configuration is needed the default settings will execute all the tests.

+For more information on configuring how cucumber executs your tests please read this guide: [Running Cucumber](https://cucumber.io/docs/cucumber/api/#running-cucumber)

 ## Project Structure
 ```
     cafetownsend-atf